siyabuilds/react-counter/README.md

 - **Increment**: Click the **Increase** button to increase the counter by 1.
 - **Decrement**: Click the **Decrease** button to decrease the counter by 1.
+- **Dark Mode Toggle**: Use the toggle switch to switch between light and dark themes.

-The app is interactive, and you can use these buttons to test the counter's functionality.
+The app is interactive, and you can use these buttons to test the counter's functionality and theme toggle.

 ## App Structure